jn-programutveckling/project-model/model/project-plan.md

 > We will not implement the ability to login via physical pass cards.

+# Milestones

+Milestones are natural points in the project life cycle where a delivery can be made or an important business decision has to be made, for example to evaluate the current state and decide on future development.
+In contrast to the WBS, milestones are ordered in time.
+Milestone 1 should normally be done before milestone 2.

+A piece of software can often be delivered in multiple steps.
+One way to do is to deliver one fully functional module or part after another, but a more common way is to deliver a bare-bones version of the whole project and over several iterations deliver more refined versions until it's the project is complete.
+Each of those steps are perfect candidates for a milestone.
+Example:

+> **Note taking app**
+>
+> Milestone 1: Ability to write unformatted text and save it to the file system.
+>
+> Milestone 2: Common formatting options, such as bold, italic, underline and bullet lists.
+>
+> Milestone 3: Ability to print the document.
+>
+> Milestone 4: Sharing options to external applications and services.

+When listing the milestones, think about how they map to the WBS, because we're about to order each task in the upcoming section.

+# Activities

+Now it's time to list activities and milestones in order.
+An activity is a feature divided into a stage of refinement, that is level 1 and 2 of the WBS combined.
+Construct a table with the following columns:

+- **ID.** A simple sequential number.
+- **Name.** A description of level 1 and 2 of the WBS.
+- **Dependencies.** Any activities that have to be completed before starting this one.
+- If we have a budget, **Duration**.
+How many time units (hours, days, weeks) this activity is expected to take.
+- If we have a budget, **Cost**.
+How much this activity will cost.

+Milestones are activities, too, with their own dependencies.

 # Delivery or integration

 Describe how the end product should be delivered or integrated into a target environment.
 Where the product should be made available, at which price etc.